torvalds/linux/Documentation/driver-api/usb/writing_musb_glue_layer.rst

 Completing the platform data specific to your device, you may also need to write some code in the glue layer to work around some device specific limitations.
-These quirks may be due to some hardware bugs, or simply be the result of an incomplete implementation of the USB On-the-Go specification.
+These quirks may be due to some hardware s, or simply be the result of an incomplete implementation of the USB On-the-Go specification.